36 Non-Candy Easter Egg Fillers Kids Will Love

 Money

 This Easter egg filler idea is from my grandmother.
-She used to host delightful egg hunts for my cousins and I. Once we got too old for all of the little Easter trinkets, she filled our eggs with coins.
+She used to host delightful egg hunts for my cousins and me.
+But once we got too old for all of the little Easter trinkets, she started filling our eggs with coins.
 Everything from dollar bills to an assortment of change.
 She even hid state quarters.

 Photo Courtesy of Toan Lu (affiliate)